Ethical code

 Ethical codes are adopted by organizations to assist members in understanding the difference between right and wrong and in applying that understanding to their decisions.
-An ethical code generally implies documents at three levels: codes of business ethics, codes of conduct for employees, and codes of professional practice.
+An ethical code generally refers to either a code of business ethics, a codes of conduct for employees, or a code of professional practice, and many organizations use the phrases ethical code and code of conduct interchangeably.

-Code of ethics or code of conduct?
-(Corporate or business ethics)
+Corporate or business ethics

-Many organizations use the phrases ethical code and code of conduct interchangeably, but it may be useful to make a distinction.
-A code of ethics will start by setting out the values that underpin the code and will describe an organization's obligation to its stakeholders.
+In business, a code of ethics will start by setting out the values that underpin the code and will describe an organization's obligation to its stakeholders.
 The code is publicly available and addressed to anyone with an interest in that organization's activities and the way it operates.
 It will include details of how the organization plans to implement its values and vision, as well as guidance to staff on ethical standards and how to achieve them.
 However, a code of conduct is generally addressed to and intended for the organization's leaders and staff.
 It usually sets out restrictions on behavior, and will be far more focused on compliance or rules than on values or principles.

-Code of practice (professional ethics)
+In the United States, the Federal Acquisition Regulation (the federal rules concerned with government contracting) require contractors to "conduct themselves with the highest degree of integrity and honesty", and to this end demand that "contractors should have a written code of business ethics and conduct".
+The federal rule adds that "to promote compliance with such code of business ethics and conduct, contractors should have an employee business ethics and compliance training program and an internal control system".